tevaum/easy-jwt/README.md

 When you use easy-jwt `create` funcion, you will get an object that will be able to `sign`, `decode` and `renew` tokens.

-Of couse, as we are using assimetric encryption, this doesn't make much sense, so you can also do something like this:
+Of couse, as we are using assimetric encryption, this doesn't make much sense, as the signer service will probably be different than the validator service, so you can also do something like this:

 **auth-server.js**